georgeholt1/pylich/README.md

 Pull requests are welcome.

 Package and dependency management is done using [Poetry](https://python-poetry.org/).
-To install the dependencies, run:
+To install the dependencies and the package in development mode, run:

 ```bash
 poetry install